BgeeDB/bgee-unil/src/markdown/support/sparql-tutorial/sparql-tutorial.md

 > To run this query [click here](https://bgee.org/sparql/?default-graph-uri=&query=PREFIX+dcterms%3A+%3Chttp%3A%2F%2Fpurl.org%2Fdc%2Fterms%2F%3E%0D%0APREFIX+efo%3A+%3Chttp%3A%2F%2Fwww.ebi.ac.uk%2Fefo%2F%3E%0D%0A%0D%0ASELECT+DISTINCT+%3Fstage+%3FstageName+%3FstageDescription+%7B%0D%0A%09%3Fstage+rdf%3Atype+efo%3AEFO_0000399+.%0D%0A++++++++%3Fstage+rdfs%3Alabel+%3FstageName+.+%0D%0A++++++++%3Fstage+dcterms%3Adescription+%3FstageDescription+.+%0D%0AFILTER+%28CONTAINS%28%3FstageName%2C%22post-juvenile%22%29%29%0D%0A%7D+&should-sponge=&format=text%2Fhtml&timeout=0&debug=on)
 ### Example 1: querying with controlled vocabularies

-Let us consider the question addressed by the [Q08](#q08) query: **anatomical entities where the human gene "APOC1" is expressed at the post-juvenile stage along with its expression score independently of the strain, sex and cell type**.
+Let us consider the question addressed by the [Q08](#q08) query: **anatomical entities where the human gene "APOC1" is expressed at the post-juvenile stage along with its expression score independently of the strain, sex, and cell type**.
 We can rewrite the [Q08](#q08) query as shown in [Q08-a](#q08-a) (see its [graphical representation](#q08-a-graphical-representation)) below, where:
 - [obo:UBERON_0000113](http://purl.obolibrary.org/obo/UBERON_0000113) represents the `post-juvenile` stage
 - the taxon [up-taxon:9606](http://purl.uniprot.org/taxonomy/9606) represents `human` - the `APOC1` gene is defined with [ensembl:ENSG00000130208](https://www.ensembl.org/Homo_sapiens/Gene/Summary?db=core;g=ENSG00000130208;r=19:44914247-44919349) that is an IRI composed of the Ensembl gene identifier.
 - all prefixes (`obo:`, `ensembl:` and `up-taxon:`) are defined in [Q08-a](#q08-a) query header.
 Moreover, the full IRI can also be provided in the query by defining it between `<>`, for instance, `<http://purl.uniprot.org/taxonomy/9606>` is the same as `up-taxon:9606` as defined in the [Q08-a](#q08-a) query.

 #### Q08-a:
-> *Question*: What are the anatomical entities where the human gene "APOC1" is expressed at the post-juvenile stage along with its expression score independently of the strain, sex and cell type?
+> *Question*: What are the anatomical entities where the human gene "APOC1" is expressed at the post-juvenile stage along with its expression score independently of the strain, sex, and cell type?
 *SPARQL query (a [Q08](#q08) variant)*:
 ```
 PREFIX orth: <http://purl.org/net/orth#>